sendgrid/docs/source/Classroom/Troubleshooting/you_cannot_change_your_package_at_this_time_because_your_account_is_not_active.md

 ---
 seo:
-  title: "You cannot change your package at this time because your account is not active." when upgrading.
+  title: Upgrade error message&#58; "You cannot change your package at this time because your account is not active."
-  description: "You cannot change your package at this time because your account is not active." when upgrading.
+  description: Upgrade error message&#58; "You cannot change your package at this time because your account is not active."
   keywords: can't, not, upgrade, You cannot change your package at this time because your account is not active, cannot, change, package
-title: "You cannot change your package at this time because your account is not active." when upgrading.
+title: Upgrade error message&#58; "You cannot change your package at this time because your account is not active."
 weight: 0
 layout: page
 zendesk_id: 204289718